How to Fill Out the European Accident Statement Form: Field-by-Field Guide

 - The damage descriptions match the actual visible damage

 If you disagree with the other driver’s column: do not refuse to sign.
 Write your disagreement in the Remarks section - for example: “I disagree with Driver B’s circumstance ticks - Driver B was changing lanes, not me.”
-Your signature confirms the facts in your column - it does not mean you agree with the other driver’s version.
+Your signature confirms the recorded facts on the entire front page.
+Use the Remarks section to note any points you disagree with.

 If the other driver refuses to sign: fill in your side completely, note the refusal in Remarks, photograph their registration plate, and collect witness details.
 Your insurer can process a claim with a one-sided form and supporting evidence.